 According to computer scientists at Stanford University, a robot with a processor that is virtually as intelligent as the human brain would need at least 10 megawatts of electricity to work properly.
-"Neurons in the brain do make enough electricity to run a light bulb—100 billions of cells generate this amount of energy," explains Brock.
-And the brain works fast, too—so fast that it's speedier than the world's greatest computer.
-"The information going to your brain from your arms and legs travels at 150 miles per hour."
+“Neurons in the brain do make enough electricity to run a light bulb—100 billions of cells generate this amount of energy,” explains Brandon Brock, a certified family nurse practitioner and staff clinician at Foundation Physicians Group.
+And the brain works fast, too—so fast that it’s speedier than the world’s greatest computer.
+“The information going to your brain from your arms and legs travels at 150 miles per hour.”

 The brain waves of two musicians can synchronize when performing together